dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/running-nancyfx-in-a-docker-container-a-beginners-guide-to-build-and-run-dotnet-applications-in-docker.md

 For this demo I chose the NancyFx framework to build a web application, but I could have equally written a regular .NET application which can run on Mono or used ASP.NET 5 which does not only run on Mono but also on the new CoreCLR which is cross platform compatible.

 Obviously there is a lot more that comes into running .NET apps in Docker which I haven't covered in this blog post.
 Some of these things are debugging applications in a Docker container, building Docker images from your CI and managing containers in production.
-Watch out for more following blog posts where I will drill down into some of those questions!
+Watch out for further blog posts where I will drill down into some of those topics!

 *The full [source code of the demo application](https://github.com/dustinmoris/Docker-Demo-Nancy) can be found on GitHub.
-I have also uploaded to Docker images to [my public repository on Docker Hub](https://hub.docker.com/r/dustinmoris/docker-demo-nancy/).*
+I have also uploaded the Docker images to [my public repository on Docker Hub](https://hub.docker.com/r/dustinmoris/docker-demo-nancy/).*